SrBrahma/react-native-shadow-2/README.md

 [react-native-shadow](https://github.com/879479119/react-native-shadow) is dead for years.
 This one is an improved version with more functionalities, Typescript support and written from scratch.
 Also, it doesn't require the usage of the `size` property: the shadow is smartly applied on the first render and then precisely reapplied on the following renders.

-It solves the old React Native issue of not having the same shadow appearence and implementation for Android, iOS and Web.
+It solves the old React Native issue of not having the same shadow appearence and usage for Android, iOS and Web.

 The [ethercreative/react-native-shadow-generator](https://ethercreative.github.io/react-native-shadow-generator) website won't give you very similar results between the two platforms, for the reasons I described [here](https://github.com/ethercreative/react-native-shadow-generator/issues/2#issuecomment-738130722), when I started to think more seriously about this shadow issue.